ptariche/SailsJS-Facebook-Example/readme.md

                 },

 Sails.JS is an impressive Node.JS Framework, and I've beeb playing around with it for the last two-weeks.
 I hope you enjoy and utilize this framework as much as I do.

+Note: The current settings are built to use Mongo.
+You can change to local by changing the adapter settings.